elsa-workflows/elsa-website/docs/designer/horizontal-layout.md

 ```

 Properties:
-- **enabled**: determines the if the feature is enabled and will be applied
+- **enabled**: determines if the feature is enabled and will be applied
 - **ui**: determines if the feature is displayed in the UI or not.
 - **defaultValue**: the initial value.
 For the layout feature the options are: "topbottom", "bottomtop", "leftright" & "rightleft".